Schizophrenia

 The risk phase is crucial for prevention.
 The prodrome is crucial for early detection, especially in children.

-At-Risk Mental State (ARMS): these are features which if present, put the person at an increased risk of developing future psychosis.
-They include a short-lived or mild symptoms of psychosis within the last 3 months, reduced functioning over the last 12 months (e.g. withdrawing from school) and brief limited intermittent psychotic symptoms (BLIPs) that spontneously stopped within 7 days.
-1 in 3 individuals with ARMS develop psychosis.
+At-Risk Mental State (ARMS): These are features that, if present, put the person at an increased risk of developing future psychosis.
+They include short-lived or mild symptoms of psychosis within the last 3 months, reduced functioning over the last 12 months (e.g. withdrawing from school) and brief, limited intermittent psychotic symptoms (BLIPs) that spontaneously stopped within 7 days.
+1 in 3 individuals with ARMS develops psychosis.

 PhaseDescription